kiankaas/personal-soccer-stats-analysis/README.md

 ## Purpose

-The primary purpose of this project is to analyze both my personal soccer performance and my team's performance over my first three years with the club.
-By examining key metrics such as goals, assists, and match outcomes, this project aims to:
+The primary purpose of this project is to analyze both my individual performance and my team's performance throughout my first three years at my club.
+By leveraging data analysis techniques, this project explores key metrics such as goals, assists, and match outcomes to uncover meaningful insights.

+Specifically, this project aims to:

-- **Identify trends in my individual goal-scoring and contribution patterns** to assess how my performance has evolved over time.
+- **Track trends in my goal-scoring and goal contribution patterns** to assess how my performance has evolved across different seasons and competitions.
-- **Evaluate my team's overall attacking performance and goal distribution** to understand how our offensive and defensive output has varied across seasons.
+- **Evaluate my team's attacking and defensive performance** to understand how match outcomes have been influenced by factors such as player availability and opponent level.
-- **Investigate factors such as weather conditions and competition level** to uncover potential influences on performance and consistency.
+- **Explore the influence of external factors** such as competition level and weather conditions to determine their impact on individual and team performance.

-Understanding these patterns can provide valuable insights to improve my performance and inform my team’s tactical approach.
+This project ultimately demonstrates how data analysis can provide valuable insights — even with a small dataset — to better understand performance trends and identify areas for improvement.

 ## The Data
 Raw Dataset: [raw_stats.csv](https://github.com/kiankaas/my-soccer-stats/blob/main/raw_stats.csv) <br/>